 Part Two (and Conclusion of) Dem Dam Hippies’ Christmas in Have-You-Been-Saved Missouri

-Throughout the day winds howled as an ice monster crept over the town, his goal, to flash freeze everything living and lock us all in houses where our illusion of safety would be challenged by falling trees, downed power lines and out-of-control infernos.
+The day before Christmas an ice monster crept over the town of Greenwood, his goal, to flash freeze everything living and lock us in houses where our illusion of safety would be challenged by falling trees, downed power lines and out-of-control fires.
 Between the ho, ho, ho of jolly Christmas songs, we heard horror story after horror story over the radio, pleas from officials to stay off the roads.

 Christmas Eve the Ice Monster still controlled the town.
 We had no tree, no stockings, no presents.
 Family managed to get through on the phone, disappointed we hadn’t gotten the packages they’d sent.
 But there was no mail delivery service in Greenwood.
 Just a tiny one-room post office two blocks away where you went to “call on” your mail and neither Jo or I had had the strength to walk down there.
-Outside trees bend towards the ground as though begging for mercy.
-I watched as Christmas lights on the houses across the road flickered on and off, reflecting in their icy boughs.
-They, I knew, were dead.
+Christmas lights across the street flickered in the frozen boughs of trees kneeling to the gods for mercy.
+We went to bed early, fully dressed and under every blanket we could find.

 “Hot damn!
 So am I!”
-Joellen was already scrounging for something to eat in the kitchen.
+Jo opened our sole kitchen cabinet.
 “Look what I found!
 A bran muffin mix and it only needs water.
 Good thing cause we bloody well don’t have anything else.”
 She turned on the water but nothing came out.
-“Whelp, no water either!
-The pipes are frozen!”
+“Whelp, no water either.
+The pipes are frozen.”

 As we danced around the room, townsfolk walking past and hearing the unholy ruckus, shook their heads, “Dem dam hippies sure are crazy.”